biplab27/S7A/RESULTS.md

 2025-01-08 12:47:19 | INFO | Test set: Average loss: 0.0226, Accuracy: 9929/10000 (99.29%)
 ```

-# Conclusions
-- Model 2 is better than Model 1, interms of accuracy (99.29% vs 98.98%) and loss (0.0226 vs 0.0293), however it has more parameters (14,796) than Model 1 (14,620).
-But we need to get number of parameters below 8000 and accuracy above 99.4%.

 # Training and Testing Results for Model 3

 ## Model Architecture for Model 3